 Founded in 2015, the USC Bovard College is proudly named after Emma Bovard, one of the first students to enroll at USC in 1880 and an early advocate for equal access to quality educational opportunities.
 In addition to providing rigorous graduate programs for professionals in flexible, convenient formats, USC Bovard College supports individuals during key academic and career transitions through programs such as USC Summer Programs and USC Bovard Scholars.

 Anthony Bailey, Dean

 John Keim, Chief Academic Officer

 Ian Ziskin, MILR, Adjunct Professor

-To be considered for the MS in Human Resource Management program, candidates must meet the following admissions standards:
+To be considered for a master's program at USC Bovard College, candidates must meet the following admissions standards:

 - Bachelor's degree, or equivalent, from a regionally accredited college or university.

 - Normally a cumulative undergraduate GPA of at least 3.0 (based on a 4.0 grading scale) or documented professional-level achievement.